 What is spray and pray?

 Completing random marketing tasks anywhere and everywhere on an unplanned and inconsistent basis.
 ‘Today I’ll put up a Facebook post.
 Now today I’ll put up a LinkedIn article.
 Next I’ll set up a stand at a school fair.’
 Sound familiar?
 This is spray and pray in action.
 Random marketing actions that are not planned holistically.
-No thought is given to what you’re trying to achieve, but rather a desire to be seen out there on lots of different marketing channels.
-One of the biggest issues with this approach is that you lose interest or get busy, and the marketing becomes haphazard, confusing your potential clients.
+In essence no thought is given to what you’re trying to achieve, but rather a desire to be seen out there on lots of different marketing channels.
+A big issue with this approach is that if you lose interest or get busy, the marketing becomes haphazard, confusing your potential clients.

 We suggest starting with an annual plan, and working your way down to daily.
 Starting annually allows you to see where you have commitments, and large sales initiatives to work around.
 Utilising the FAQ Business Training Calendar* you can see International Days you may want to take advantage of, and plan for them accordingly.
 There’s no point thinking once International Women’s Day hits for instance, that you can plan a campaign around it, you need to plan ahead.
 Big consumer days like Mother’s Day and Father’s Day may need months of planning if you’re in retail.

 What marketing activities you will undertake, will in part depend on where you are in the marketing funnel.

 The Marketing Funnel

 There are 4 key parts to the marketing funnel: